Grace Rose Farm

 Whether you’re a grower like us or someone who wants to have beautiful roses in their garden, here’s what you can do this coming month to have the best summer roses!

 Since it’s summer watering deeply, especially after feeding, will ensure your roses don’t go into drought mode.
 Potted roses will need water daily on very hot days.

-- In dry climates, wash down foliage once or twice a week, allowing time for the plant to dry before nightfall.
+In dry climates, wash down foliage once or twice a week, allowing time for the plant to dry before nightfall.
 This will help prevent spider mites.
 If you live in an area that gets summer rain, there’s no need to do this, however be watchful for black spot and other fungal diseases.
-Pick off any black spot infected foliage and you can spray your plants with an organic fungicide such as this fungicide we use.
+Pick off any black spot infected foliage and you can spray your plants with an organic fungicide such as this fungicide.